BoXHED2.0: Scalable boosting of dynamic survival analysis: Implementation details

+Therefore the best split ($A_L,A_R$) of $B_{m,\ell}$ is that which maximizes $\Pi$.
+Since $\Pi$ does not depend on the other disjoint leaf regions, all $2^l$ leaf nodes of $g_{m,l}$ can be split in parallel.

-The quantities \eqref{eq:UV} and \eqref{eq:splitscore} are calculated for every possible split at every boosting iteration in order to determine the next split.
+The quantities \eqref{eq:UV} and \eqref{eq:splitscore} are calculated for every possible split in order to determine the best split for each $B_{m,\ell}$.
 Note that $V_k$ is the total number of events observed in the region $A_k$ for the $n$ subjects, and may include more than one event per subject due to the possibility of recurring events.
-On the other hand, $U_k$ is the cumulative intensity in $A_k$ if the hazard is $e^{F_m(t,x)}$.
-For the specialized setting of right-censored data with no recurring events, \eqref{eq:UV} reduces to